TanYa-Go/Babushka-Bakes/README.md

 To run this project locally on your machine you will need to clone it first.
 Please follow the steps:

-1. From the application's repository, click the "code" button and download the zip of the repository.
+1. From the application's repository, click the **code** button and download the zip of the repository.
     Alternatively, you can clone the repository using the following line in your terminal:

     ```